Israeli apartheid

-Academic comparisons between Israel–Palestine and South African apartheid were prevalent by the mid-1990s.
+Academic comparisons between Israel-Palestine and South African apartheid were prevalent by the mid-1990s.
 Since the definition of apartheid as a crime in the 2002 Rome Statute, attention has shifted to the question of international law.
 In December 2019, the Committee on the Elimination of Racial Discrimination announced it was reviewing the Palestinian complaint that Israel's policies in the West Bank amount to apartheid.
 Since then, several Israeli, Palestinian, and international human rights organizations have characterized the situation as apartheid, including Yesh Din, B'Tselem, Human Rights Watch, and Amnesty International.
 This view has been supported by United Nations investigators, the African National Congress (ANC), human rights groups, and many prominent Israeli political and cultural figures.
 The International Court of Justice in its 2024 advisory opinion found that Israel's occupation of the Palestinian territories constitutes systemic discrimination and is in breach of Article 3 of the International Convention on the Elimination of All Forms of Racial Discrimination, which prohibits racial segregation and apartheid.
 The opinion did not specify whether it was referring to racial segregation, apartheid, or both.

 Elements of Israeli apartheid include the Law of Return, the 2003 Citizenship and Entry into Israel Law, the 2018 Nation-State Law, and many laws regarding security, freedom of movement, land and planning, citizenship, political representation in the Knesset (legislature), education, and culture.
 Israel says its policies are driven by security considerations, and that the accusation of apartheid is factually and morally inaccurate and intended to delegitimize Israel.
-It also often calls the charge antisemitic, which critics have called weaponization of antisemitism.
+It also often calls the charge antisemitic, which critics have in turn called weaponization of antisemitism.